 The Long Winter is a classic chapter book by Laura Ingalls Wilder, book 6 of 9 in the Little House series.
 Wilder writes of a harsh winter in 1880 and how her family survived and thrived in the days of winter.
 As always, Wilder presents a fantastic novel in early America.
 This is a good book for students in grades 4-7.

 Nancy Drew and the Clue Crew: Case of the Sneaky Snowman is a favorite in our household!
 Who doesn’t love Nancy Drew?
-In this book 5 of the series, Nancy and her friends solve the mystery of the disappearance of their snowman Sherlock.
+In book 5 of the series, Nancy and her friends solve the mystery of the disappearance of their snowman Sherlock.
 Where could he be?
 The Clue Crew finds out in this fun mystery.
 Add this one to your winter book list for kids in Great for grades 1-4.

 Magic Tree House: Merlin Missions Winter of the Ice Wizard is a fantastic book in the series.
 Jack and Annie are on a mission to find Morgan and Merlin in a frozen kingdom.
-This book is a bit longer and more challenging that the typical Magic Tree House texts, but still perfect for Grades K-3 during this winter time of year.
+This book is a bit longer and more challenging than the typical Magic Tree House texts, but still perfect for Grades K-3 during this winter time of year.